 A 2021 Microsoft Work Trend Index elaborates, “With over 40 percent of the global workforce considering leaving their employer this year, a thoughtful approach to hybrid work will be critical for attracting and retaining diverse talent.”

 It’s now July 2021, and this prediction is ringing true.
 The ongoing period of extreme turnover now known as “The Great Resignation” has proven that a lot of people would rather quit their jobs than go back to the office full-time.
 In light of these trends, Erica argues that geriatric millennials are in the best position to lead multigenerational teams to success in the hybrid workplace.

 Erica writes, “[G]eriatric millennials [can] help you translate the experiences of both digital adapters (baby boomers) and digital natives (Gen Z).
 It not only makes for a better internal culture but a happier clientele.”
-That being said, what exactly sets a “geriatric” millennial apart from a millennial?
+That being said, what exactly sets this generation apart from other generations, like millennials?